Master of Arts in Theatre

 3. Failure to maintain minimum registration (at least 9 semester hours of graduate credit per semester).

 4. Academic suspension for ethical or legal misconduct as specified in student code.

-Any questions you may have concerning your eligibility and maximum allowances for financial aid should be directed to the Financial Aid office.
+Any questions concerning financial aid eligibility and maximum allowances should be directed to the Financial Aid office.
 It is the student’s responsibility to monitor how federal regulations concerning financial aid will have an impact on his or her continuance in graduate education.

-ELECTIVES: Minimum of 3 courses (3 credits each) in approved Department of Theatre and Film electives from graduate level (i.e., 5000+ level) courses offered in the Department of Theatre and Film.
-(NB: Upon prior approval by the Graduate Coordinator of the Department of Theatre and Film, students may take courses from other departments in fulfillment of the electives requirement.)
-Minimum Total 9 credits.
+b.
+Upon prior approval by the Graduate Coordinator of the Department of Theatre and Film, students may take courses from other departments in fullfillment of the electives requirement.

-PORTFOLIO/THESIS: Minimum of 3 credits of THFM 6910 (Directed Research in Portfolio Development) are required for those students electing to do Plan II, the Portfolio Track.
-For those students electing to do Plan I, Thesis Track, a minimum of three credits of THFM 6990 (Thesis Research) is required.
+a.
+Minimum of 3 credits of THFM 6910 (Directed Research in Portfolio Development) are required for those students in the M.A.
+Portfolio Track.

 TOTAL FOR DEGREE: 30 CREDITS